 Incomplete Grade A grade of "I" assigned by instructor due to unavoidable delay, usually illness.
-Counts as F in GPA computation until satisfactorily removed may carry transferable credit to Carson-Newman.
+Counts as F in GPA computation until satisfactorily removed.

 Independent Study A course or program of study with topics chosen by the instructor and approved by the department chair and provost.